SAP-DETR: Bridging the Gap Between Salient Points and Queries-Based Transformer Detector for Fast Model Convergency

 \textbf{Scaling Factor of Movable Strategy.} We perform an ablation study on the scaling factor of the movable strategy and further investigate the effectiveness of the inner cost in~\cref{tab:ablation_sfg}.
 Notably, it is observed that there exists a conflict between the inner loss and the global search strategy, behaving a sharp drop when only reserving the inner loss.
-Furthermore, searching within the grid enables the detector to attend to more small objects and avoid a drastic deterioration in normal object detection.
-See \cref{app:05} for detailed quantitative and qualitative analysis.
+Furthermore, searching within the grid enables the detector to more attend to small objects and avoid a drastic deterioration in normal object detection.
+See \cref{app:05} for more detailed analyses.

 \textbf{Scaling Factor of SDG.} We also compare our side-directed manner with the standard offset prediction method in~\cref{tab:ablation_sdg}.
-Based on PECA, the side-directed scaling factor may limit the detector on small object detection but significantly promote other aspects.
-This phenomenon would be broken without the help of PECA that a precipitous decline is emerged in all aspects (row 5 in~\cref{tab:effectiveness} \textit{vs.} row 1 in~\cref{tab:ablation_sdg}).
-We hypothesis that because the offset of referenced point may be outside the proposal boxes, or even the region of the image.
+Based on PECA, the side-directed scaling factor may limit the detector on small object detection but significantly promote the performance on other objects.
+This phenomenon would be broken without the help of PECA in which a precipitous decline is emerged on all-scale object detection (row 5 in~\cref{tab:effectiveness} \textit{vs.} row 1 in~\cref{tab:ablation_sdg}).
+We hypothesise that it because the predicted reference points may be outside of the proposal boxes, or even the region of the image.